1How can I determine if your law firm is the right law firm for me?

 Before you sign anything, be sure to contact West Coast Trial Lawyers to ensure your rights are protected.
 If you sign a release, you may not be able to recover future damages.
 Often, insurance adjusters offer an early settlement which may not fully compensate you, hoping that you are still unaware of the full extent and cost of your injuries.

 The following questions may be asked during a deposition: The lawyers at West Coast Trial Lawyers will fully prepare you for your deposition by meeting with you beforehand and reviewing documents related to your personal injury claim, such as your police report, medical records, and other evidence.
+How did the accident happen?
+Were there any witnesses to the accident?
+Were you injured?
+Describe your medical treatment?
+What types of other injuries have you previously suffered?
+Have you been involved in any other lawsuits or insurance claims?
+What is your job history?
+How has your injury affected your life?

 Each case is unique, and it is difficult to determine how long it will take to resolve a personal injury case.
 A personal injury case may settle in a few months without the need to file a lawsuit, while others can take years for the trial and appeals process to complete.
 Because we only get paid when our clients get paid, we do everything we can to resolve our clients’ cases as efficiently and effectively as possible.